Blignaut24/NederLearn_V5/TESTING.md

 The report shows you:

-- Green lines: Code that's been tested.
+- Green lines: Code that's been tested
-- Red lines: Code that still needs testing.
+- Red lines: Code that still needs testing

 My tests have achieved 53% code coverage.